Wednesday, 29 April 2009 01:00

 • Add a "usefulness" flag to the lessons items (similar to the "Did you find this solution useful?" query that most product support organizations use on their online support sites) to identify the lessons that have been the most valuable and to help weed out the ones that are not that useful.

-Like any other improvement initiative, applying these recommendations will take time, but as George Santayana said, "Those who cannot remember the past are condemned to repeat it."
-I invite your feedback and you can reach me at This email address is being protected from spambots.
-You need JavaScript enabled to view it. .
+Like any other improvement initiative, applying these recommendations will take time, but as George Santayana said, “Those who cannot remember the past are condemned to repeat it.”
+I invite your feedback and you can reach me at [email protected].
 Our website is (http://www.solutionq.com).